esmaesss/RabbitGame/README.md

 • A er a carrot is removed, it is announced (printed).
 • At the end of the game rabbits announce their total score.
 • Each rabbit will have a name.
+EXAMPLE TERMINAL OUTPUT:
+The program starts:
+Enter number of rabbits: 5 ↵
+Enter number of boxes: 100 ↵
+Enter carrot producing rate (X): 300 ↵
+Enter carrot meout (Y): 600 ↵
+Enter sleeping me for rabbits (Z): 100 ↵
+The game starts
+Remzi jumps to box 1
+Canan jumps to box 1
+Person puts carrot to box 3
+Remzi jumps to box 2
+Neca jumps to box 1
+Remzi jumps to box 3
+Person puts carrot to box 66
+Remzi eats carrot in box 3
+.
+.
+.
+Carrot in box 66 removed
+.
+.
+.
+Neca jumps to box 99
+Canan jumps to box 99
+Neca has 4 points
+Canan has 3 points
+Remzi jumps to box 99
+Remzi has 6 points
+Game over!

 <img width="1648" height="1210" alt="image" src="https://github.com/user-attachments/assets/10b9ffa0-c756-445a-b4eb-1572147bfca8" />